gigingeorge/nginx-php-fpm-container/README.md

 3. Also we have added a new volume so that the volume will be used by the container but get stored on the host machine.

+4. Need to create a separate directory and perform the task on it.

 Let's see the docker compose file
 ```sh